 I have collapsed more than once as the operating doors closed in front of me watching them wheel her into the operating room for yet another operation that they hoped would save her life.

-As time passed I realized that the only way that I could mentally, emotionally and physically withstand her next illness, was by not looking back and re-living her previous illness.
+As time passed I realized the only way I could mentally, emotionally and physically withstand her next illness, was by not looking back and re-living her previous illness.
 I simply can't let my mind wander back to think about all that has happened to her.
 I have to leave it at the hospital doors.
 Of course I take the knowledge of the illness with me, and I can tell you backwards and forwards anything that has to do with Mandy's health.
 But I can't allow myself to dwell on the past.
 I won't let myself go there.....I see no good in wallowing in the heartbreak of her illnesses.
-I can't stay positive and enjoy the good times of her health, if I live in the past.
+I can't stay positive and enjoy the good times of her health, if I live in the pain of the past.